HOME • SEARCH • EMAIL • ABOUT

 Studies

-Antibacterial: Study showed isolated compounds to be effective inhibitors of the growth of gram-positive and gram-negative bacteria, yeasts, dermatophytes and some pathogens of agricultural produce.
+Antibacterial / Fruits: Study of berries isolated an antimicrobial substance with phosphorylated structure similar to purine adenine isolated from the berries.
+The crystals showed to be effective inhibitors of the growth of gram-positive and gram-negative bacteria, yeasts, dermatophytes and some pathogens of agricultural produce.
+(1)

 Hypoglycemic: Study of three vegetables (Solanum incanum, V amygdalina and G latifolium) showed significant reductions of blood glucose levels at most post-prandial points